lauxton/ssd-2023/README.md

 ![Manage mission and optional generate report page](./screenshots/justin-user-manage-mission-optional-generate-report.png)

 ## Source code linter (Pylint)
 The `pylint` linter is used to analyse the source code.
+This was installed with `requirements.txt`.

-Output result of the `ssd2023` module:
+Output result of the `ssd2023` module by running the command `pylint ssd2023`:
 ```powershell
 -------------------------------------------------------------------
 Your code has been rated at 10.00/10 (previous run: 9.81/10, +0.19)
 ```

-Output result of the `missions` module:
+Output result of the `missions` module by running the command `pylint missions`:
 ```powershell
 ```